-As specified in RFC 3920 and RFC 6122, the XMPP address format used the "stringprep" technology for preparation of non-ASCII characters [RFC3454].
-Following the migration of internationalized domain names away from stringprep, this document defines the XMPP address format in a way that no longer depends on stringprep.
-Instead, this document builds upon the internationalization framework defined by the IETF's PRECIS Working Group [I-D.ietf-precis-framework].
+As specified in RFC 3920 and RFC 6122, the XMPP address format used the "stringprep" technology for preparation and comparison of non-ASCII characters [RFC3454].
+Following the movement of internationalized domain names away from stringprep, this document defines the XMPP address format in a way that no longer depends on stringprep (see the PRECIS problem statement [RFC6885]).
+Instead, this document builds upon the internationalization framework defined by the IETF's PRECIS Working Group [RFC7564].